gvwilson/rsdx/src/perf/index.md

    alt="Line graph showing that running time increases quadratically with grid size."
 %]

+-   Profiling with [`cProfile`][profile] shows that we're spending most of our time in adjacency tests.
--   Time is growing quadratically with grid size.
+-   Overall time is growing quadratically with grid size.